Live Workshop: Integrate Google SecOps with Bindplane - Join Us on January 29th at 11 AM ET!Sign Up Now

 • Connectors: connect two or more pipelines together

-• Extensions: expand collector functionality, in areas not directly related to data collection, processing, or transmission.
+• Extensions: expand collector functionality in areas not directly related to data collection, processing, or transmission.

-Installing the collector
+Installing the OpenTelemetry Collector

 bash